Visions and Revisions: Renwick Invitational 2016

 Kristen Morgin takes an unconventional approach to ceramics, using her trompe l’oeil sculptures and assemblages to explore personal nostalgia, obsolescence, and the American dream.
 Her works, ranging in scale from recreations of full-size cars and orchestral instruments to tiny knick-knacks and toys, appear as found objects but are in fact raw, unfired clay.
-They carry the mystique of an intimate, imagined history; traces of former owners and forgotten pasts recall a time of bygone innocence and optimism even as they teeter on the brink of disintegration.
-Morgin’s sculptures become a poignant investigation of the value of the old in a world intent on the new, invoking a sense of loss, isolation, or of the gradual slide from childhood to the grave, from cherished to forgotten, and an almost desperate longing to halt it.
+Substituting paint and collage for the gloss of traditional ceramic glazes, Morgin achieves a garage-sale aesthetic in which thrift-store heroes like Popeye and Mighty Mouse preside and vintage playthings find new meaning.
+The sculptures represent a poignant investigation of the value of the old in a world intent on the new, invoking a sense of bygone innocence, loss, and isolation.

-Jennifer Trask engages nature as both medium and subject matter, combining unexpected materials such as bone, vertebrae, butterfly wings, resin, metal, antique frame fragments and precious stones to create arresting jewelry and botanical compositions reminiscent of Victorian wonder cabinets.
-Trasks’ lifelong fascination with biology spills over into lavish works that invite us to marvel at the splendor of the natural world and to view mortality not with fear, but as one more element in nature’s endless transformations.
-Animal remains—antler, horn, teeth, tusk, and bone—feature prominently in Trask’s work, sculpted into large-scale botanical assemblages, or striking adornments that seem to echo and extend the wearer’s own skeleton.
-Though made with dead matter they bloom with radiant vitality, harkening transformation and rebirth.
+Jennifer Trask engages nature as both medium and subject matter, combining unexpected materials such as bone, vertebrae, butterfly wings, resin, metal, and antique frame fragments to create arresting jewelry and large-scale sculptures.
+Her lifelong fascination with biology, archaeology, and anthropology inform lavish works celebrating the splendor of the natural world and exploring the ongoing tension between its wild and domesticated spheres, while visually recalling seventeenth-century Dutch vanitas paintings and Victorian wonder cabinets.
+Animal remains—antler, horn, teeth, tusk, and bone—feature prominently in Trask’s work, fashioned into objects that bloom with radiant vitality and evoke cycles of death, transformation, and rebirth.

 The exhibition includes more than 70 objects showcasing a range of early and new works by each artist.
 The artists were selected by Nora Atkinson, the museum’s Lloyd Herman Curator of Craft; Suzanne Ramljak, curator of exhibitions at the American Federation of Arts and editor at Metalsmith; and Anna Walker, the Windgate Foundation Curatorial Fellow for Contemporary Craft at the Museum of Fine Arts, Houston.
-The exhibition will include sixty-eight objects showcasing a range of works by each artist.
-Atkinson is organizing the exhibition.
+Visions and Revisions is the seventh installment of the biennial Renwick Invitational.